Rickson Gracie: Challenges to luta livre

-In 1988, promoters tried to put together an anticipated fight between Rickson and luta livre exponent Marco Ruas.
-However, Hélio Gracie refused, demanding either that Rickson received a higher payment or that the bout happened inside the Gracie Academy, which were both rejected, so the fight didn't take place.
-Later, Rickson himself challenged Ruas to an impromptu match during a meeting with luta livre fighters in the Clube Boqueirão do Passeio.
-The reasons why this second fight fell off too are disputed: Rickson claimed Ruas asked for time to train, while Ruas claimed Hélio shut down the idea claiming Ruas was not a true luta livre representative.
+In 1988, promoters tried to put together an anticipated fight between Gracie and luta livre exponent Marco Ruas.
+However, Hélio Gracie refused, demanding either that Gracie received a higher payment or that the bout happened inside the Gracie Academy, which were both rejected, so the fight didn't take place.
+Later, Gracie himself challenged Ruas to an impromptu match during a meeting with luta livre fighters in the Clube Boqueirão do Passeio.
+The reasons why this second fight fell off too are disputed: Gracie claimed Ruas asked for time to train, while Ruas claimed Hélio shut down the idea by claiming Ruas was not a true luta livre representative.
 Other names like Eugenio Tadeu and Hugo Duarte were offered, but rejected.

-Months later, Rickson was challenged by lutador Denilson Maia, but the latter's father died and he had to be replaced by Duarte.
-Although Duarte only wanted to fight in an event for a purse, Gracie encountered him on the beach, slapped him in front of his students and demanded him to fight there, so Hugo stepped down and faced Rickson on the sand.
+Months later, Gracie was challenged by lutador Denilson Maia, but the latter's father died and he had to be replaced by Duarte.
+Although Duarte only wanted to fight in an event for a purse, Gracie encountered him on the beach, slapped him in front of his students and demanded him to fight there, so Hugo stepped down and faced Gracie on the sand.
 Gracie won after making him surrender to punches to the face.
-Shortly after, claiming that Gracie students had kicked him and thrown sand to his eyes during the fight, Duarte came to Rickson's gym and demanded a rematch.
+Shortly after, claiming that Gracie students had kicked him and thrown sand to his eyes during the fight, Duarte came to Gracie's gym and demanded a rematch.
 Gracie won again, causing a riot which forced neighbours to call the police.

 Shortly after, Gracie challenged Tadeu, who had been entangled in a bout with his brother Royler when the police came.
 Royler and Tadeu fought to a 50-minute draw.
-The rivalry between Brazilian jiu-jitsu and luta livre continued without Rickson, as he left Brazil for the United States after the fight.
+The rivalry between Brazilian jiu-jitsu and luta livre continued without Rickson Gracie, as he left Brazil for the United States after the fight.